growdigital/Notes/primary/index.md

 ## Aim

 Colourful, fruitful, delightful & useful.
-A wildlife food forest garden for my local primary school, for the children and teachers.
+A wildlife food forest garden for my local primary school, with a focus on native & edible plants, for the children, teachers and insects!

 ## Features